 One retrospective study from 2016 found 29 patients with pleural effusions treated with rapid pleurodesis experienced reduced dyspnea (breathing difficulties) and improved quality of life following the procedure.
 While uncommon, the study did have one participant incur a lung injury due to the talc particles used during the procedure.
 This injury emphasizes the need for patients to understand the potential risks of a procedure, regardless of how common and typically safe a treatment is considered.
 Additionally, the study found patients recently treated with chemotherapy required a catheter for longer than patients who hadn’t undergone the treatment type.
 Patients who’ve been treated with chemotherapy in the past should discuss the potential impact of that treatment on their recovery from a rapid pleurodesis with a medical professional before treatment.

 Eligibility for Mesothelioma Pleurodesis

 Once the cancer has metastasized, or spread, and overtaken the pleural cavity, a patient may no longer be eligible for the procedure.
-Patients with trapped lungs (tumors that inhibit lung expansion) are not eligible for pleurodesis.
+Patients with trapped lungs (from pleural tumors that inhibit lung expansion) are not eligible for pleurodesis.
 Additionally, pleurodesis is not a viable treatment option for mesothelioma patients whose tumors have blocked an airway or those that have pleural loculation (fibrotic scar tissue that prevents fluid drainage).

 Side Effects and Risks of Pleurodesis